 This simple pan sauce is perfect for chicken, pork chops and even steak.
 The key to making this sauce is that you use the juices and the little roasty bits at the bottom of the pan after you've cooked your chicken, steak, chops or whatever.
-In fact, you can even make a pan sauce after cooking vegetables.

 - 1/2 cup white wine